johnno1962/InjectionNext/README.md

 configuration but is opt-in through the menu item "Enable Devices" (as it needs to open a network port).
 You also need to select the project's "expanded codesigning identity" from the codesigning phase of your build logs in the window that pops up.
+Sometimes a device will not connect to the app first time after unlocking it.
+If at first it doesn't succeed, try again.

 If you'd rather not be adding a SPM dependancy to your project, the app's resources contains pre-built bundles which you can copy into your app during